philsturgeon/phil.tech/src/content/tech-climate.md

 👨‍💻💨 [Patch API](https://www.usepatch.com/) - Patch has a REST API with loads of plugins and SDKs for various languages.
 The goal here is to figure out how much carbon emissions are created by things like orders on a e-commerce platform, logistics, travel, or even for banks to figure out their customers footprints from purchases and help them offset it.
 Whatever you're up to, you can make micro-payments for tree planting, carbon reduction, or direct carbon capture.

+🚜💨 [Nori API](https://nori.com/nori-api) - By using sustainable farming practices, farmers remove carbon from the atmosphere and store it in their soil.
+Carbon removals are quantified and verified by an independent third party before being listed in the marketplace.
+You then pay the farmer for ownership of their carbon removals, and receive a certificate from Nori to prove it.
+This API lets you do that automatically instead of spending time doing it manually.

 🌍🔌 [electricityMap API](https://api.electricitymap.org/) - Electricity generation has a different "carbon intensity" in any given area, at any given time, depending on the mixture of sources of production.
 ElectricityMap from Tomorrow not only gives insight into which areas are producing and consuming which mixture of renewable or dirty energy, but it can provide 24 hour forecasts, meaning companies and smart-products can chose to do energy intensive tasks when energy is the cleanest.
 Electric Vehicles can charge at the best time, code deploys an batch jobs can be held until lowest (Google do this), devices can be powered by batteries instead of the grid during peak carbon intensity, all of which can save a bunch of money and reduce emissions.

 🌍🔌 [co2signal](https://docs.co2signal.com/) - A free, non-commercial alternative to electricityMap also by Tomorrow.
 Use this to find out current carbon intensity and energy mixtures in various geographic locations.
 No access to the forecast or history.